osofariu/news-search/README.md

 #### Environment and running the app

-- `python 3.11` or later and `pipenv` I included a couple of script for setting up the project the first time and for running it.
+- `python 3.12` and `pipenv` I included a couple of script for setting up the project the first time and for running it.
 You don't need them, but they show one way to do things.

   - [setup.sh](scripts/setup.sh) - to create a local virtual environment and install dependencies
   - [run.sh](scripts/run.sh) - to run `news-search.py`.